olofk/edalize/doc/edam/api.rst

 Field Name       Type                  Description
 ================ ===================== ===========
-iverilog_options List of String        Extra options for compilation with `iverilog` timescale        String                Default (verilog) timescale to use before user sets one explicitly
+iverilog_options List of String        Extra options for compilation with `iverilog` timescale        String                Default (Verilog) timescale to use before user sets one explicitly
 ================ ===================== ===========

 icestorm